tinijs/tinijs/apps/tinijs.dev/content/toolbox-posts/101 - get-started/index.md

 ## Pattern 2: Provide/Inject (Lazy DI)

-TiniJS provides a dependency injection mechanism that allows you to lazy load and inject services and utils to your components, pages, ...
+TiniJS provides a dependency injection mechanism that allows you to lazy load and inject services and utils to your elements, pages, ...

 ```ts
 // provide dependencies in app.ts